hanlizhang/hanlizhang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm 張涵俐 Hanli Zhang, a Master student in the [GRASP Lab](https://www.grasp.upenn.edu/) at the University of Pennsylvania.
-I'm interested in computer vision and robotics.
+I'm interested in machine learning and robotics.
 I received my B.S. degree in Math from Qufu Normal University in 2018.
-My working experience is on [my linkedin](https://www.linkedin.com/in/hanli-zhang)
+My working experience is on [my linkedin](https://www.linkedin.com/in/hanli-zhang).

 Contact me at [hanlizh@seas.upenn.edu](mailto:hanlizh@seas.upenn.edu).